Guitar Q & A with Don Felder

-I have been playing that song in my solo show for over a year now.
+I have been playing that song in my solo show for a few years now.
 I used to hear the fans at Eagles concerts yell it out and thought people might like to hear it.
 It goes over very well.

 Were you aware at the time you wrote the song […Heavy Metal] which sequences in the original film would accompany it and did this have an effect on your composing it?

 I wrote this song based on the title opening footage.
 There is a Corvette flying through space and an explosion in the end of the scene.
 The lyrics follow the opening footage.
 I had no idea where they would use the song but thought that the opening set up the entire film very well.

 Do you remember which guitar model and effects you used laying down the original recording 28 years ago?